-This comforting Enchilada Lasagna comes together in a single skillet and is packed with veggies and Tex-Mex flavor.
+This comforting Cheesy Enchilada Skillet Lasagna comes together in a single skillet and is packed with veggies and Tex-Mex flavor.

 Way back in the day when the Mr. and I were newlyweds inhabiting a 900 square foot apartment with the narrowest galley kitchen you’ve ever seen, I made my first skillet lasagna.